lin-tianyu/project-page-template/README.md

 ```
 The easiest way to do so:
-   1. download this template as a `*.zip` file;
+   1. download this template as a `*.zip` file and decompress it;
-   2. decompress the zip file;
-   3. upload the `static` folder and `index.html` file into the existing repo.
+   2. upload the `static` folder and `index.html` file into the existing repo.
 ```

 </details>

-2. Working on the repo;
+2. Working on the repo and writing the paper;
-3. To prepare for a **double-blinded review process** after finishing the paper:
+3. To prepare for a **double-blinded review process**:
    - Build the webpage by editing `index.html` (already anonymized);
    - Anonymize the entire repo via [Anonymous Github](https://anonymous.4open.science/);
    - Share the anonymized repo link in the Abstract section.